Episode - 3G01

 - When Homer gets his reflexes tested.
 It takes him two hours for his knee to respond.

-- Fake Cross Over: With The X-Files, though it is pretty clear that this adventure did not happen in the other verse.
+- Fake Cross Over: With The X-Files.
 Unlike the debacle that happened with The Critic, Matt Groening's name was in the credits and he actually was cool with having The X-Files cross over to his show, since it wasn't a 20-minute advertisement for the show.
+Whether or not this episode can be considered canon to The X-Files (albeit taking place much earlier in its timeline) depends on how you interpret a line by Mulder a year earlier, describing a character played by the legendarily odd-looking Michael Berryman as "Homer Simpson's evil twin."

 Lisa: It's just that the people who claim they've seen aliens are always pathetic low-lifes with boring jobs.
 Oh, and you, Dad. (laughs nervously)